 Filling in the Gap

-In some of the most coal heavy states, renewable energy facilities are providing job training, easing coal-dependent communities into the economic transition.
+In some of the most coal heavy states, renewable energy nonprofits or developers are providing job training, easing coal-dependent communities into the economic transition.
 In West Virginia, a non-profit called Solar Holler is working with Coalfield Development to train solar panel installers, training ten people a year.
 A wind turbine manufacturer in Wyoming is putting together a training program for technicians for a new wind farm, with potential long-term jobs numbering in the hundreds.
 In both cases, former coal plant employees are preferred because of their existing skill set.

 Existing grid infrastructure at closed coal-plants makes them great sites for renewable energy facilities.
 After the Mount Tom Station coal-fired power plant in Holyoke, Massachusetts shuttered its doors in 2014, the site was converted into a solar farm with 17,000 solar panels, the largest in the state.
 The former coal plant site also houses the Mount Tom Energy Storage System, storing a three-megawatt battery storage system that draws from the solar farm.
 Young employees were offered retraining, while older employees were given the opportunity to access their retirement savings and pensions early.
 The solar facility aided the city in recouping some of the lost tax revenue from the coal plant.
 Now, the city is hoping to develop the rest of the industrial site for other businesses.
 Coal mines and power plants from Washington to Virginia are being converted into solar facilities, bolstering the local economy.